TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidelinesForImages.rst

 Image formats
 -------------

-*  It is recommended to use PNG for bitmaps (e.g. screenshots, photographs) and SVG for vector graphics images.
+*  It is recommended to use PNG for bitmaps (for example screenshots, photographs) and SVG for vector graphics images.
 In any case, you can use .png.

 .. index:: Screenshots; Guidelines